Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Experiments

-We further explore finetuning consistency models with our SDPO by utilizing the RLCM baseline~\cite{rlcm}, which applies both DDPO and REBEL for finetuning a latent consistency model~\cite{lcm} distilled from Dreamshaper v7~\cite{dreamshaper7}.
-As shown in Figure~\ref{fig:rlcm}, SDPO still outperforms DDPO and REBEL in reward optimization for the latent consistency model.
+We further conduct extensive experiments on finetuning consistency models with our SDPO.
+To achieve this, we utilize the RLCM framework~\cite{rlcm}, which applies both DDPO and REBEL for finetuning a latent consistency model (LCM)~\cite{lcm} distilled from Dreamshaper v7~\cite{dreamshaper7}.
+As shown in Fig.~\ref{fig:extension}, SDPO achieves superior sample efficiency over DDPO and REBEL in finetuning the LCM on Aesthetic Score, even when evaluated under the most challenging 1-step sampling setting, further validating its effectiveness in extremely low-step regimes.